-Our friendly and fun Solihull Tai Chi class takes place from 1.30pm until 3.00pm every Monday.
-Previously in Olton, from 8th January 2018 this class moves to Hobs Moat – the full address is as follows:
+Our friendly and fun Solihull Tai Chi class will take place from 1.30pm until 3.00pm every Monday.

 This class is also well situated for people living in the nearby areas of Elmdon, Shirley, Lode Heath, Catherine-de-Barnes, Hall Green, Tyseley, Sheldon, Bickenhill, Yardley, Yardley Wood, Marston Green, Hall Green, Acocks Green, Bordesley Green, Garretts Green, Wells Green and Kitts Green.

 You can join this class at any time, as there is a mix of abilities from beginners through to more advanced, and we guide you through everything at each stage.
 You don’t have to know anything about tai chi, you can just turn up and start with us.
 Just give us a call or an email here if you’d like any help or further information about anything.

 Our Solihull Tai Chi class has a great atmosphere and we have a lot of fun.
 We would love for you to join us.
 Read on for some more information about this class.

 There is a little more to Tai Chi than simply waving your arms around, and our class members also learn a lot during our classes.
 We teach Yang Style Tai Chi – the most popular style found in the West today.
 What you’re probably thinking of when you think of Tai Chi is called “Form” – the graceful, flowing series of motions that many Chinese people begin each morning with, to set them up for the day ahead.
 We teach Yang Style Long Form, which takes around fifteen minutes to perform in full, and we take you through everything step by step so that it’s straightforward to learn, as long as you have a little dedication!